pyth-network/pyth-crosschain/target_chains/aptos/cli/README.md

 Install aptos cli with the same version specified in the ci workflows.

-All the commands which submit transactions require an environment variable for the private key to be set.
+All the commands which submit transactions require an environment variable `APTOS_PRIVATE_KEY` for the private key to be set.
-Depending on the network, this can be either `APTOS_LOCALNET_KEY`, `APTOS_TESTNET_KEY` or `APTOS_MAINNET_KEY`.

 # Deploying from scratch